RickGroenewegen/pusher/README.md

 Pusher
 ======

-A Coldfusion component for sending push notifications to iOS and Android without the use of external webservices.
+A Coldfusion component for sending push notifications to iOS and Android.

+This component will send push notifications directly to Apple Push Notification Service (APNS) and Google Cloud Messaging (GCM) without the use of any 3rd pary (web)service.

 Features
 =========